fscorrupt/awesome-stars/README.md

 ## Python

+- [Sleepingpirates/Invitarr](https://github.com/Sleepingpirates/Invitarr) - Plex Discord Bot to invite a user to a plex server
 - [whatdaybob/sonarr_youtubedl](https://github.com/whatdaybob/sonarr_youtubedl) - A Sonarr companion script to allow the automatic downloading of web series normally not available for Sonarr to search for.
 Using Youtube-DL it allows you to download your webseries from the list of s
 - [zeronetworks/BloodHound-Tools](https://github.com/zeronetworks/BloodHound-Tools) - Collection of tools that reflect the network dimension into Bloodhound's data
 - [BloodHoundAD/BloodHound-Tools](https://github.com/BloodHoundAD/BloodHound-Tools) - Miscellaneous tools for BloodHound